 5G deployment in China is strongly backed by the government.
 5G ranks among the strategic priority for the whole country (13th 5-year plan 2015-2020 and "Made In China" 2025 Initiative launched in 2013).
-In January 2017, the MIIT published a report on "Development Planning for Information and

-Communication Industry (2016-2020) in which it sets the objective of becoming one of the global leaders of 5G.
+In January 2017, the Ministry of Industry and Information Technology (MIIT) of the Chinese government published a report on "Development Planning for Information and Communication Industry (2016-2020) in which it sets the objective of becoming one of the global leaders of 5G.